 That said, you’ve got to be a little strategic with how you cut your veggies before putting them on the grill.
 First, you want the pieces to be large enough to not fall through the grill grate.
 Sure, you can use a veggie basket or skewers, but I like to throw them right on to keep things easy.

 Second, you want your veggies to be cut in similar sizes so that everything cooks in roughly the same amount of time.
 Asparagus and green beans get left whole (just snap off the woody ends), zucchini and eggplant are cut into long spears that look so pretty when they’re plated, and tomatoes and bell peppers can just be halved and placed face down on the grates.
-Grilled veggies are my go-to side for all my summer parties because it just doesn’t get easier (or more delish.)
+Grilled veggies are my go-to side for all my summer meals because it just doesn’t get easier (or more delish.)
 I’ll mix it up by serving them with an interesting dipping sauce like chimichurri or a citrus aioli.

 5. Put a lid on it.